MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

-It is worth repeating that the "custom class" property of a .ccb file creates a link between the .ccb file in your SpriteBuilder project and an Objective-C class in your Xcode project.
+It is worth repeating that the "custom class" property of a .ccb file creates a link between the .ccb file in your SpriteBuilder project and an Swift class in your Xcode project.

 For our example this means that whenever someone loads the *Seal.ccb* or *Penguin.ccb* file, Spritebuilder will initialize the custom classes we